Optimal transport for vector Gaussian mixture models: Gaussian mixture models

 so that $\mu$ is a probability distribution.

 We denote the set of all the GMMs in $\mR^N$ by $\mathcal{G}(\mR^N)$.
-It is a dense subset of all the probability distributions in the sense of the weak$*$ topology.
-Thus one can use GMM to fit a distribution with arbitrarily small error, which makes GMM a very useful model.
+It is a dense subset of the set of all the probability distributions in the sense of the weak$*$ topology \cite{Stergiopoulos_2000}.
+Thus one can use GMM to fit a distribution with arbitrarily small error.
+Of course, this may involve a very large number of Gaussians.